jessicahattig/capstone/README.md

   - [Wix](https://support.wix.com/en/article/wix-forms-adding-and-setting-up-a-donation-form)
   - [GoDaddy](https://www.godaddy.com/payments)

-Meetings Notes: Meeting with Michael 2/2/24 2:00 pm - 2:41 pm.
+### Meetings Notes: Meeting with Michael 2/2/24 2:00 pm - 2:41 pm.
-Michael met with the omitttee again last week.
-Board overses parks and rec district but we don't get to be engaged necessarily as a collective on this ballot.
-Energy going into the ballot measure, but not promote it.
-So as individuals can promopt it, but board cannot.
+Michael met with the committee again last week.
+The board oversees the Parks and Rec district, but we aren't collectively engaged in promoting this ballot.
+While the focus is on the ballot measure, the board itself cannot actively promote it.
+However, individuals are encouraged to promote it on their own.

-Ballot
+#### Information on the May '24 Ballot Measure

 -Bond
 -Levi - for operations
 Voted on but they are in the middle on getting the ballot measure together regarding wording and explanations for a ballot out to vote.